 Share are transferable | Share are transferable but limited |

-If borrow loan then can give security in form of fixed asset or in stock | If borrow loan then can give only security in form of fixed asset |
+If borrowing a loan then can give security in form of a fixed asset or in stock | If borrowing a loan then can give only security in form of fixed asset |

 Managed by directors | Managed by partners |

-Members can not withdrew their capital | Members can withdrew their capital |
+Members can not withdraw their capital | Members can withdraw their capital |

-Have a proper formal procedure for dissolution | Have not formal procedure for dissolution usually done by agreement |
+Have a proper formal procedure for dissolution | Have no formal procedure for dissolution usually done by agreement |

 Pay corporation tax | Pay income tax |